josephspurrier/gowebapi/README.md

 Copy `config.json` to `src/app/webapi/cmd/webapi/config.json` and edit the **Database** section so the connection information matches your MySQL instance.
+Also add a base64 encoded `JWT.Secret` to the config.
+You can generate it use these commands `cd src/app/webapi/cmd/cliapp` and then `go run cliapp.go`.

 Build and run from the root directory.
 Open your REST client to: http://localhost.
 You should see the **welcome** message and status **OK**.